swiyu-admin-ch/didtoolbox-java/README.md

             Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore.
 This CLI parameter should always be used exclusively alongside all the other --jks-* CLI parameters
         * --nonce, -n
-            Possession which will be proven by the jwt --primus-credentials, -p
+            Possession which will be proven by the JWT --primus-credentials, -p
             A safely stored credentials file required when using (signing/verifying) keys available in the Securosys Primus (HSM) Keystore.
 It should feature a quartet of the following properties: securosys_primus_host, securosys_primus_port, securosys_primus_user and